oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/1-5-build-L1-light-node.md

 ### Check keystore

-First navigate onto /home/geth
+First navigate to /home/geth

 Your default install location is `/home/geth/.ethereum/`.

-and Check you have secret key on, `/home/geth/.ethereum/keystore/`, You have `password.txt` on `/home/geth/.ethereum/password.txt`
+and confirm that you have the secret key on, `/home/geth/.ethereum/keystore/`, You have `password.txt` on `/home/geth/.ethereum/password.txt`

-Back up `secret key`, `password.txt` before upgrade.
+Back up `secret key`, `password.txt` before upgrading.

 ```
 Secret key file: /home/geth/.ethereum/keystore/UTC--2022-03-14T12-11-06.835917424Z--abcdabcdabcdabcdabcdabcdabcdabcdabcdabcd